"God is the Inner Ruler." - Sri Swami Sivananda|

 Sivananda Yoga Vedanta Centre, Munich, Germany

 Early October welcomed Swami Durgananda and Swami Sivadasananda who came back from the special program in Geneva.
 Gopika Chaitanya returned from Berlin where she had supported the Centre in the last month.
 We held our monthly Open Day with a nice program for newcomers to get to know the Centre: trial classes, yoga demonstration, meditation workshop, small cooking class and TTC/yoga vacation information.
 We also had a special program on Ayurvedic nutrition with Dr. Kamlesh.
 Dr. Kamlesh gave a very interesting lecture on herbs and spices.
 The lecture was free and attracted many people.
 The highlight was of course the Ayurvedic cooking class.
 We were happy to have Swami Durgananda and Swami Sivadasananda with us for couple of days before the left to the TTC in Rudraprayag, Himalayas, North India on Sunday morning.
 Before Swami Sivadasananda gave an inspiring Satsang on Wednesday.
 OM.

 Om Namah Sivaya!

-May the Gurus' blessings of be with us all this year.
+May the Gurus' blessings of be with us all.

 Sivananda Yoga Vedanta Centre, New York, USA